Growing number of ODs show opioids' grip on southern Minnesota tightening

 “It’s rare to find someone in possession of that many [pills],” LaRoche said.

-Drenth said it is just as difficult to find large amounts of heroin during busts and seizures, especially when compared to the other drug that continues to plague southern Minnesota: methamphetamine.
+Sgt.
+Andy Drenth, commander of the multi-agency task force, which includes the counties of Steele, Waseca, Freeborn and Faribault, said it is just as difficult to find large amounts of heroin during busts and seizures, especially when compared to the other drug that continues to plague southern Minnesota: methamphetamine.
+In the valley — including Le Sueur, Nicollet and Blue Earth counties — meth remains the most impactful drug.

 Drenth attributes this anomaly to both the cost and the potency of heroin and other opioids.
 Though these drugs decreased in price in recent years, heroin and opioids pills are double the price of meth.
 And, users simply don’t need as much to get what they’re looking for, according to Drenth.